 AE 040-0 Adult Education Bridge to Success.
 Prerequisite: A score at a pre-determined level on a placement instrument.
 For the blended class, students must have basic technology skills and internet availability.
 This course will assist the student in developing reading, writing, math, technology, and critical thinking skills needed to be successful in the classroom and in the workplace.
 AE 050-0.
 Healthcare Pathways Skillbuilding.
 Prerequisite: A score at a pre-determined level on a placement instrument.
 This course will enable the student to gain academic skills necessary to enter a healthcare pathway.
-Emphasis will be placed on the application of skills in a healthcare.
+Emphasis will be placed on the application of skills in a healthcare context.
+The student will also explore careers in healthcare.